Panigale V4 Vs Panigale 1299

 As the dust has now settled, and the V4 is the new Ducati Superbike benchmark, how does the V4 stack up against the 1299 cc L2 model it supersedes?

 Ducati opted to release an 1100 cc version of their V4 for the mass market while an eligible 1000 cc version was homologated for racing in the shape of the Panigale V4R.

-Also opting for 1100 cc was likely aimed at satisfying their L2 fans who were used to buckets of torque that the parting 1299 offered up that a 1000 cc V4 could not offer parity too.
+Also opting for 1100 cc was likely aimed at satisfying their L2 fans who were used to buckets of torque that the parting 1299 offered up that a 1000 cc V4 could not offer parity to.

-It also didn’t help with its peaky nature as the 1199 also had relatively high gearing, which is common in big capacity low revving (comparably to fours) L2’s.
+It also didn’t help with its peaky nature as the Panigale 1199 also had relatively high gearing (in particular the last three) which is common in big-capacity twins.

-Ducati Panigale V4 vs Ducati Panigale 1299 DynoPanigale V4 vs V2 Dyno
+Ducati Panigale V4 vs Ducati Panigale 1299 Dyno

 – V2 – V4